Board of Visitors

 Following are examples of the responsibilities of the Board, as set forth in state statutes or as developed through tradition and practice (see §23.1-1303).
 The list, however, is not necessarily inclusive.

-2. Approve appointments and fix salaries of the faculty, university staff, and other personnel.1
+2. Approves appointments of the faculty, university staff, and other personnel.1

-4. Review and approval of the University's budgets and overview of its financial management.
+5. Reviews and approves the University's budgets and oversees its financial management.

-5. Review and approval of proposed academic degree programs and the general overview of the academic programs of the University.
+6. Reviews and approves proposed academic degree programs and generally oversees the academic programs of the University.

-6. Review and approval of the establishment of new colleges or departments.
+7. Reviews and approves the establishment of new colleges or departments.

-10. Review and approval of physical plant development of the campus.
+11. Review and approve physical plant development of the campus.

-11. The naming of buildings and other major facilities on campus.
+12. Approves the naming of buildings and other major facilities on University property.

-12. Review and approval of grants of rights-of-way and easement on University property.
+13. Reviews and approves grants of rights-of-way and easements on University property.

-15. Review and approval of personnel policies for the faculty and university staff.
+16. Reviews and approves personnel policies for the faculty and university staff.

 1,2 In practice the President and officers of the University make interim appointments which are ratified by the Board.